The Cruel, Conceited Follies of Trump’s Foreign Policy: 2026 Edition

 In the Ruins of Public Reason, Part I: The Problem of Dialogical Illiberalism

 Note: This is part of a series on public discourse.
-View Part 2 here.
+View part two here and part three here.

 Older readers of NOL may have noticed I have been absent from the blogosphere for the last four or so years.
 Part of this has been that I have rather intentionally taken a somewhat monkish vow of silence on many things that perplex me about the contemporary world.
 On many of these issues—the growing tide of global populist authoritarianism, the policy and cultural responses to COVID, and increasing political polarization to name a few—I still don’t know what is true or if I am equipped to say much other than express a vague, general sense that almost everyone in those debates has gotten something fundamentally wrong.
 Consequently, I have taken time in a philosophy grad school program to think about more fundamental issues rather than get lost in the daily obsessions of the internet.
 Now, I am done with that venture and have decided for various personal reasons to not pursue an academic career so I will have more time to write more freely here.